james-bowden/james-bowden.github.io/pages/poetry/jb_house_of_leaves.md

 <hr>

-I wrote this while I was buried in Danielewski's *House of Leaves*, and I think it was in part inspired by an excerpt from the book [try the fourth quote down here, "This much I'm certain of..."](https://www.goodreads.com/work/quotes/856555-house-of-leaves).
+I wrote this while I was buried in Danielewski's *House of Leaves*, and I think it was in part inspired by an excerpt from the book ([try the fourth quote down here, "This much I'm certain of..."](https://www.goodreads.com/work/quotes/856555-house-of-leaves)).
 At least the tone in my head in large part mirrors that passage.

 The ending reminds me of a poem I wrote about Matthew, ["God damn it."](https://james-bowden.github.io/pages/poetry/jb_nalgene)
 I suppose we love and lose in similar ways.
 Until we don't?